galacticcouncil/hydration-docs/docs/node_setup.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-This section walks you through the process of setting up and running a HydraDX node.
+This section walks you through the process of setting up and running a HydraDX validator node.

 ### 00 Recommended specs